Get 15% The Work-Friendly Bag You Can Carry 4 Ways

 Don't run off, yet though, as you can read in detail about the three different sizes below.

 Go big or go home.
 Opt for the Maestra bag for those days when you seem to have an endless amount of things to carry.
 The stunning accessory can hold your 15-inch laptop in the central compartment, with the padded sleeve able to fit an 11- or 13-inch laptop.
-Along with eight compartments, this is the biggest size available, and it is a flawless piece to bring with you when traveling for business trips or a day full of tasks.
+With an additional eight compartments, this is the biggest size available, and it is a flawless piece to bring with you when traveling for business trips or for a day full of tasks.

 Advertisement

 If you need a solid-size bag but aren't looking for anything huge, the Midi delivers the qualities you need.
 It has a padded sleeve that can fit up to a 10.9-inch tablet — like an iPad or Surface Pro — while the central compartment can easily hold an 11-inch laptop.
 Additionally, the Midi variation offers eight compartments like the Maestra.
 You have a pocket that could fit a pen, so now you don't have to juggle around for one at the bottom.
-There are pockets that snuggly hold an Airpods case, a half-size wallet, and phone.
+There are pockets that snuggly hold an Airpods case, a half-size wallet, and a phone.

 Calling all minimalists.
 Do you only need your iPad mini for work?
 The smaller version of the Maestra bag may be ideal for you.
 The padded sleeve perfectly fits and protects an iPad.
 Plus, if you love reading your Kindle on the commute to and from the office, the central compartment has additional room for a 10.5-inch tablet.
 The extra seven interior pockets can also hold all your daily necessities, from your half wallet and keys to your cell phone.